kala13x/banti/README.md

-bAnti - Linux Kernel Based PoC RootKit
+bAnti - Linux Kernel Based Root ToolKit
 ----

 ##### To Be, Or Not To Be